rohithravin/Db2WithJSON/README.md

 ## 4. Creating a Table

 We will now be creating a table to store our data.
 The data we will be using is the `House_Value` dataset that can be found in the `data` folder.
-When we create our table using SQL, notice how `BLDGTYPE` and `HOUSESTYLE` have type `BLOB`, while the other column have normal data types.
+When we create our table using SQL, notice how `BLDGTYPE` and `HOUSESTYLE` have type `BLOB`, while the other columns have normal data types.
 By stating a specific column to be type `BLOB`, we are telling our DBMS that these columns will hold JSON documents.
 This is the first step in creating a table that has the capability of storing normal data and JSON data.

 ![Creating Table](docs/source/images/img-4.png)